Gavin-Development/GavinBackendDatasetUtils/README.md

 ```python
 samples = LTD.LoadTrainDataMT(10000000, "C:/Users/User/Desktop/Gavin/GavinTraining/", "Tokenizer-3.to.BIN", 69108,66109, 52, 0)
 ```
 This function takes inputs in exactly the same way as LoadTrainDataST() but instead has a differing internal mechanism to be more memory efficient and utilise multiple cores to speed up loading of the dataset.
-It will not always return the full number of samples if it is now divisible by the number of threads avalible without a remainder.
+It will not always return the full number of samples if it is now divisible by the number of threads available without a remainder.

 **NOTE** This is the preferred method of loading the dataset due to its speed, memory efficiency and overall performance.